ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: support}

 No. The VPC provides access to new availability zones in multi-zone regions.
 Compute, network, and storage resources are designed to function in the VPC.

+### What is _image from volume_ and how does it relate to block storage volumes?
+{: faq}
+{: #faq-block-storage-ifv}
+Image from volume lets you create a custom image directly from a block storage boot volume.
+You then use the custom image to provision new virtual server instances.
+For more information, see [About creating an image from a volume](/docs/vpc?topic=vpc-image-from-volume-vpc).

 ## Volume management questions
 {: #block-storage-vpc-volume-questions}